-College is a serious investment, and today's student needs to sure they're getting the most bang for their buck.
+College can be a serious investment, and students should be sure they're getting the most bang for their buck.
 The rise of online learning has presented both students and schools with a cost-effective alternative to traditional degree programs, but are online degrees worth the money and time they entail?
 Below, we explore the cost and potential ROI of an online degree program, as well as additional ways students can save on their education.

 - What is the cost of an online degree?